baublet/lagniappe/README.md

 ### Commands

+Commands are classes that let you run asynchronous commands from the command line of the user's computer, and pipe the output to a command window.

 ### Watchers

 Watchers are intended to be super simple classes describing a periodic command you want to run and the resulting flag you want to set on the application's state tree.
 You will never have to write a custom reducer or action creator for a watcher.
 This is all done under the hood.